camelot-dev/camelot/docs/dev/contributing.rst

 .. _task list: https://blog.github.com/2013-01-09-task-lists-in-gfm-issues-pulls-comments/

-- If contributing new functionality, make sure that you add a unit test for it, while making sure that all previous tests pass.
-Camelot uses `pytest`_ for testing.
+- If contributing new functionality, make sure that you add a unit test for it, while making sure that all previous tests pass. pypdf-table-extraction uses `pytest`_ for testing.
 Tests can be run using:

 .. _pytest: https://docs.pytest.org/en/latest/